KKuma4/Hackathon-Prep/README.md

 # Hackathon-Prep
-Completing Khan Academy and Free Code Camp before April 20th
+Completing Khan Academy and FreeCodeCamp
+Need to complete the whole repository before June lol